-Anecdotally, I didn’t know any newspaper executives who regularly worked those kind of hours during a lifetime in the industry.
+Anecdotally, I didn’t know any newspaper executives who regularly worked those kind of hours during a lifetime in the industry in middle and senior management.
 I certainly didn’t know any managers in the lower ranks who worked more than 50–55 hours a week on a regular basis because they weren’t paid to work that way.
 Besides, the high profit margins needed protecting.

 No newspaper executive or senior manager will ever admit to being lazy, which is a harsh and relative term.
 Some like myself did have temporary spikes in their hours, especially during budget time.
 But it’s true that they simply were outworked by the competition.

 “The other piece that gets overlooked in the Google story is the value of hard work.
 When reporters write about Google, they write about it as if it was inevitable.
 The actual experience was more like, ‘Could you work 130 hours in a week?’” said Marissa Mayer, former Yahoo!
 CEO and one of the first Google employees.

 “The answer is yes, if you’re strategic about when you sleep, when you shower, and how often you go to the bathroom.
 The nap rooms at Google were there because it was safer to stay in the office than walk to your car at 3 a.m.
 For my first five years, I did at least one all-nighter a week, except when I was on vacation — and the vacations were few and far between.”